 Do you know where you are?
 What is today’s date?
 What is my job?

-*Patient is orientated* GCS15
+*Patient is orientated* – GCS 15

-Have you had this happen before?
+Have you experienced anything like this before?

 “I’ve had a few faints in the past, not whilst walking the dogs though”